madhan5000/myretail/README.md

 # myretail

-A restful API service that can retrive product details based on provided 'Product ID'
+A restful API service that can retrive product details based on 'Product ID'

 This service is implemented using Node JS / Express framework